Lifelong Knowledge Editing requires Better Regularization

-In the above discussion, we show how growing norm of edited matrices is detrimental to the functioning of edited models and hypothesize that it is the cause of loss of downstream performance.
-To test our hypothesis, we propose to add an additional term to the preservation-memorization objective to control this norm growth.
-Thus, we augment the MEMIT objective with a norm-constraint:
+In the above discussion, we show how growing norm of edited matrices is detrimental to the functioning of edited models and hypothesize how it causes loss of downstream performance.
+To test these conclusions, we propose to add an additional term to the editing objective to control this norm growth.
+Thus, we augment the MEMIT objective with a Frobenius norm-constraint: